Murder of Mary-Ann Leneghan: Investigation and arrests

 Shortly after the murder, Jamaile Morally handed himself in to Tooting Police Station.
-On 11 May, Thomas was arrested in Birmingham by armed officers from West Midlands Police; by then, five males had been arrested in connection with the incident.
+On 11 May, Thomas was arrested in Birmingham by armed officers from West Midlands Police; by then, five males had been arrested.
 The night manager at the Abbey House Hotel subsequently provided a positive identification of Thomas during an identity parade.
 On 12 May, a female was arrested in Sandwell, West Midlands, on suspicion of assisting an offender.
 The same day, police confirmed that they were investigating links between the murder and the arson attack that was carried out on the home of the 18-year-old girl two weeks before the kidnap.

 By 13 May, a total of eight people had been arrested in connection with the murder.
 Johnson handed himself in to Battersea Police Station on 17 May.

 Trial

 The trial of six men accused of involvement in Leneghan's murder began at Reading Crown Court on 13 January 2006.
-The six men were gang members primarily from Wandsworth; Thomas and the Morally brothers are cousins.
+The six men were gang members primarily from Wandsworth.
+Thomas and the Morally brothers are cousins.
 The charges against all six men were murder, attempted murder, multiple counts of rape, two counts of kidnapping, and assault occasioning actual bodily harm.

 In giving his evidence at the murder trial, Jamaile Morally implied that neither he, his brother, nor Krasniqi went to the park.
 It was concluded that Jamaile Morally had shot Leneghan's friend, and the friend identified Johnson as Leneghan's killer.
 On 9 February, Johnson admitted to murder, attempted murder, and kidnap.
 He had earlier claimed to his social worker, having met with her on 9 May, that when Thomas failed to stab Leneghan he did it instead.

 In March, the court heard that four of the defendants—Thomas, Johnson, Jamaile Morally and Krasniqi—were on probation at the time of the incident.